-Enterprises that don’t want to be part of that statistic should understand and implement cybersecurity best practices and tools to protect their cloud infrastructure.
-Although these measures don’t prevent every attack, they do help businesses shore up their defenses, protect their data, and implement strong cloud security practices.
+Enterprises can protect their cloud infrastructure by implementing cloud security best practices and tools.
+Although these measures might not prevent every attack, they do help businesses shore up their defenses, protect their data, and implement strong cloud security practices.
+Cloud security is easier than you think — as long as you do your part.

 1. Understand Your Shared Responsibility Model